 PEMFs and psychiatric and neurological conditions

-It is necessary to say that other devices of lower intensity and different applicator configuration have not been compared head-to-head with these high intensity rTMS systems.
+It is necessary to say that other devices of lower intensity and different applicator configurations have not been compared head-to-head with these high-intensity rTMS systems.
 There is evidence to suggest that even extremely tiny intensity magnetic fields [pico Tesla] have shown benefit in a wide range of neurological and psychiatric conditions.
 Research also shows that less powerful PEMFs can have significant effects on EEG brainwave patterns.
 Changes in EEG patterns definitely affect neurochemistry and therefore mood.
 Controlling the intensity of PEMFs (especially to achieve lower intensities) may be important for many people.
 In addition, rTMS rarely achieves frequencies higher than about 20 Hz.
 It is known that many inflammatory regenerative processes require higher frequencies.
-There can be significant side effects from the use of rTMS, even in well controlled settings.
+There can be significant side effects from the use of rTMS, even in well-controlled settings.
 Therefore, lower intensity PEMFs may have a role and place in helping individuals with many conditions for which rTMS has been applied.

 In my book on magnetic therapy, Magnetic therapy in Eastern Europe: a review of 30 years of research, and a recent review of research since 1992, I summarize the results of various PEMF devices using a range of frequencies and intensities.
 They have been found to help some of the following conditions: stroke, neuro infections, RSD [reflex sympathetic dystrophy], migraine, muscle sclerosis, spinal degenerative conditions, radiculitis, inguinal nerve injuries, peripheral nerve injuries, Ménière’s, and spinal cord injuries, among others.